quil-lang/quil/rfcs/analog/spec_changes.md

 **Frames**

 ```
+FrameName :: String
-Frame :: String
+Frame :: Qubit+ FrameName
 ```

 A frame encapsulates any rotating frame relative to which control/readout waveforms may be defined.
-Frames are defined by simple strings.
+For the purposes of scheduling and execution on possibly heterogenous hardware, frames are specified with respect to a specific list of qubits.
+Thus, `0 1 "cz"` is the "cz" frame on qubits 0 and 1.
+The order of the qubits matters.
+In particular, the above frame may differ from `1 0 "cz"`.

-There are no built-in frames, they are dependent on the architecture.
+There are no built-in frames.
+The specific set of available frames is hardware-dependent.

 Frames (and associated sample rates) need to be provided to the user prior to construction of a program.
 Rigetti has a set of canonical frames (some examples are below) but this is subject to change.

-Examples:
+Examples (names only):
 ```
 "xy"  # eg. for the drive line
 "ff"  # eg. for a generic flux line